 We will fit you with a compression garment or special enlargement bra to aid the healing process.
 Compression garments provide support and comfort, minimise swelling, and help keep the implants correctly positioned.

-The entire procedure takes between 60 and 120 minutes, depending on the complexity of the case.
+Between 60 and 120 minutes, depending on the complexity of the case.

 For fast and effective healing, a compression bandage must be worn on the chest for approximately 24 hours after surgery.